bitNathan/blackjack2/README.md

 4. create static home / new game homepage (could also design to use SPA, design decision)
 5. create views / templates for web use
 6. deploy via gunicorn / nginx

-##### Current status / immediate todos
-_create service layer to call game actions and set up api blueprint to call service layer, providing full local API playability_

-After that we'll be able to have a single player play blackjack over an API... next step will be using some sort of game id stored in service layer to save active game states and allow several people to play simultaneously

 ### Later features (after MVP deployment)
 Allow splitting (when player’s two cards are same rank)